Dale Weise

 Dale Kenton Weise (born August 5, 1988) is a Canadian former professional ice hockey right winger.
-He played for the New York Rangers, Vancouver Canucks, Montreal Canadiens, Chicago Blackhawks, and Philadelphia Flyers of the National Hockey League (NHL).
-He was selected 111th overall in the 2008 NHL Entry Draft by the New York Rangers.
+He was selected in the fourth round, 111th overall, by the New York Rangers of the National Hockey League (NHL) in the 2008 NHL Entry Draft.
+Weise also played for the Vancouver Canucks, Montreal Canadiens, Chicago Blackhawks, and Philadelphia Flyers.

 Playing career

 Junior

 Weise played three years of major junior ice hockey for the Swift Current Broncos of the Western Hockey League (WHL).
 During his rookie WHL season in 2005–06, he scored 18 points (four goals and 14 assists) over 53 games.
 He dressed in an addition four playoff games without recording a point as the Broncos were eliminated by the Medicine Hat Tigers.
 The following season, Weise improved to 43 points (18 goals and 25 assists) over 67 games, ranking second in team scoring, behind centre Levi Nelson.
 He then recorded one assist in six playoff games as the Broncos were eliminated in the first round for the second consecutive year, this time by the Regina Pats.

 Weise played his last season with the Broncos in 2007–08 and recorded a WHL career-high 51 points (29 goals and 22 assists) over 53 games, ranking fifth in team scoring.
 He missed time due to injury, but returned to the Broncos' line-up near the end of the season.
 Swift Current advanced past the first round that playoff year, before being eliminated by the Calgary Hitmen in the second round.
 Weise had a team-leading seven goals in 12 games that post-season (tied with Nelson, while his 13 points ranked second to Nelson.
 Over three years in the WHL, Weise earned a reputation as a physical power forward; he was also responsible defensively, earning time on the Broncos' penalty kill.